 1. Throughout February and March Miss Moloney to coordinate events which will include a careers lesson for each Yr9 class.
-2. Thursday 2nd March Options booklets and invite to Parent / Options afternoon are sent home with students.
-3. Thursday 2nd March Y9 Mid year reviews are sent home.
-4. Wednesday 15th March Year 9 Options and parents afternoon.
+2. Friday 2nd March Options booklets and invite to Parent / Options afternoon are sent home with students.
+4. Wednesday 14th March Year 9 Options and parents afternoon.
 This provides a chance to meet subject teachers to discuss in more detail the options on offer.
-6. 15th-24th March Further opportunity for any guidance / meetings with staff, parents and students to assist with Option choices.
-7. Friday 24th March Completed option forms handed in to Form Tutor.
-8. Monday 24th April Option choices confirmed.
+6. 14th-23th March Further opportunity for any guidance / meetings with staff, parents and students to assist with Option choices.
+7. Friday 23th March Completed option forms handed in to Form Tutor.
+8. Friday 27th April Option choices confirmed.